bremoran/suit-mud/draft-ietf-suit-mud.md

 The subject key identifier MUST be generated according to the process defined in {{I-D.ietf-cose-key-thumbprint}} and the SUIT_Digest structure MUST be populated with the selected hash algorithm and obtained fingerprint.
 The subject key identifier corresponds to the key used in the MUD signature file described in Section 13.2 of {{RFC8520}}.

-The following CDDL describes the extension to the SUIT_Manifest structure:
+The following Concise Data Definition Language (CDDL) {{RFC8610}} describes the extension to the SUIT_Manifest structure:

 ~~~CDDL
 $$severable-manifest-members-choice-extensions //= (